-Life Fitness President Chris Clawson Named Ernst & Young Entrepreneur Of The Year 2013 Finalist
+Life Fitness President Chris Clawson Named Finalist for Ernst & Young Entrepreneur Of The Year 2013

 We’re proud to announce that Chris Clawson, our company president, was named a finalist in the Ernst & Young Entrepreneur Of The Year® 2013 program in the Midwest.
 The award recognizes outstanding entrepreneurs who demonstrate excellence and extraordinary success in such areas as innovation, financial performance and personal commitment to their businesses and communities.